Naitik4516/Gravia-5/README.md

 ## Features

 ### 1. Question and Answer
 Gravia is equipped to answer any question you throw at it.
 Whether you need information on a specific topic or assistance with a problem, Gravia is here to help.
+It provides answers with speed and accuracy, making it a valuable resource for your daily inquiries.

 ### 2. Desktop Automation
 Gravia simplifies your workflow by performing desktop automation tasks such as opening or closing applications and websites.
 You can also instruct Gravia to execute specific keyboard shortcuts for browser automation, making your browsing experience more efficient.

+### 3. Real-time Data Access
+Gravia enables you to access real-time data on various topics, ranging from stock prices to sports scores.
+Stay informed and make informed decisions with Gravia's real-time data access feature.

+### 4. Gmail Integration
+Gravia seamlessly integrates with your Gmail account, allowing you to send emails, check your inbox, and manage your emails directly from the Gravia interface.
+Stay connected and organized with Gravia's Gmail integration.

-### 3. Weather Forecast
+### 5. Weather Forecast
 Stay updated on the latest weather conditions with Gravia.
 Simply ask for the weather forecast, and Gravia will provide you with real-time weather information so you can plan your day accordingly.

-### 4. News Reporting
+### 6. News Reporting
 Get instant access to the latest news headlines and updates from around the world.
 Gravia keeps you informed and up-to-date on current events, ensuring you never miss important news.

-### 5. Real-time Data Access
-Gravia enables you to access real-time data on various topics, ranging from stock prices to sports scores.
-Stay informed and make informed decisions with Gravia's real-time data access feature.

-### 6. Image Generation
-Need images for your projects or presentations?
-Gravia can generate images based on your specifications, saving you time and effort in sourcing visual content.

 ## Getting Started